lupasearch/lupasearch-client/docs/components/tracking.md

 ## Emit events directly to your Google Analytics

-Plugin supports emitting various search-related events directly to your analytics account, if it is available in the front-end, i.e. if `window.ga` function exists.
+Plugin supports emitting various search-related events directly to your analytics account, if it is available in the front-end, i.e. if `window.ga` or `window.dataLayer` function exists.

 To setup google analytics, add extra parameters to the tracking object: